top of page

 About the Maldives

-History of the Maldives In the fifth century B.C, Tamil and Sinhalese mariners from Sri Lanka and Southern India travelled to the Maldives and settled in this little patch of paradise.
-They lived in the area and practiced Buddhism for over a millennia until around 1153 AD when Arab seafarers brought Islam to the islands, where the Sultan converted and declared The Maldives a Muslim nation.
-As colonial powers, engulfed much of the trade routes in the Indian Ocean after the Middle Ages, various European powers controlled The Maldives.
-First the Portuguese in the 16th century when they had control over Goa in India, tried to bring Christianity to the Islands but were expelled after a local revolt.
+History of the Maldives In the fifth century B.C., Tamil and Sinhalese mariners from Sri Lanka and Southern India travelled to the Maldives and settled in this little patch of paradise.
+They lived in the area and practised Buddhism for over a millennia until around 1153 A.D. when Arab seafarers brought Islam to the islands, where the Sultan converted and declared The Maldives a Muslim nation.
+As colonial powers engulfed much of the trade routes in the Indian Ocean after the Middle Ages, various European powers controlled The Maldives.
+First, the Portuguese in the 16th century, when they had control over Goa in India, tried to bring Christianity to the Islands but were expelled after a local revolt.
 Then the Dutch had control of Sri Lanka, which extended to the Maldives.
-They allow the locals to live their life without any day-to-day interference but under their protection.
-This exchange of power was however brought to an end when the Maldives became a British Protectorate in the 19th century.
+They allowed the locals to live their lives without any day-to-day interference but under their protection.
+However, this exchange of power was brought to an end when the Maldives became a British Protectorate in the 19th century.
 This was in fact a joint agreement between Britain and The Maldives, where the Maldivian monarchs were allowed to self-govern all of their internal politics and local laws without interference from a European country.
-The country had gained independence and tried to create a republic, sultanate, and constitutional monarchy at various stages in the twentieth century, 1932, 1965, 1968, and 1976 to name a few dates but although independent, the country finally agreed on construction in 2008.
+The country had gained independence and tried to create a republic, sultanate, and constitutional monarchy at various stages in the twentieth century, 1932, 1965, 1968, and 1976, to name a few dates, but although independent, the country finally agreed on construction in 2008.
 The 2008 constitution established Islam as the official state religion.
 Non-Muslims cannot become citizens, and the People’s Majlis is prohibited from making any law that contravenes the tenets of Islam.

 Dressing like a local The Maldives is a highly conservative Muslim country, with a large portion of the population still dressing in some form of traditional garb.
-Males wear sarongs and white cotton shirts, while females can be seen wearing a hijab and even some with the traditional libaa, a long dress embroidered with gold and silver thread.
-Most locals will be dressed with their knees and shoulders covers, even when at the beach and swimming.
+Males wear sarongs and white cotton shirts, while females can be seen wearing a hijab and some even wear the traditional libaa, a long dress embroidered with gold and silver thread.
+Most locals will be dressed with their knees and shoulders covered, even when at the beach and swimming.
 Additionally, guests must be wholly clothed while swimming at the local island beaches unless they are at a designated bikini beach area.

-Money in the Maldives The local currency of The Maldives is The Maldivian Rufiyaa although the USD is widely used and accepted.
+Money in the Maldives The local currency of The Maldives is The Maldivian Rufiyaa, although the USD is widely used and accepted.
 In most cases, prices will be advertised to you in USD, especially in resorts and the more popular local islands.
-You can pay for most things on Credit Card, although we do recommend bringing over some USD in cash if you are travelling through the local islands, plus it is always nice to have some cash for tips.
+You can pay for most things on a credit card, although we do recommend bringing over some USD in cash if you are travelling through the local islands; plus it is always nice to have some cash for tips.
 If you don't bring cash over and would like to withdraw or exchange, there are ATMs at the airport and on some of the bigger and more popular local islands.
 If you would like to find out more about the cost of the cost in The Maldives, you can find it here, in our Travel Guide.

 When is the best time to travel to the Maldives?

 The Maldives, a sun-kissed beach destination, is bustling with tourists all year.
-While the low season being monsoon season which lasts from May to October, the Maldives' climate usually is pleasant.
-The dry season or high season season lasts around six months between November and April, with a large number of Europeans going to the area to escape their winter and soak up the Maldivian sun.
-During December and January prices are at their peak tourist season and most places are packed to the brim, so we recommend you to go travel in the months on either side of this period as you with getting the most value for your dollar and still enjoy the best weather.
+While the low season is monsoon season, which lasts from May to October, the Maldives' climate is usually pleasant.
+The dry season, or high season, lasts around six months between November and April, with a large number of Europeans going to the area to escape their winter and soak up the Maldivian sun.
+During December and January prices are at their peak, and most places are packed to the brim, so we recommend you travel in the months on either side of this period as you will get the most value for your dollar and still enjoy the best weather.
 Maldivian Islands The Maldives is an archipelago of over a thousand islands strewn across the beautiful Indian Ocean.
 And just a tiny percentage of them are inhabited.
 However, inhabited islands can be classified into luxury resort islands and islands wholly occupied by hotels.
-And local islands, where the indigenous people dwell and daily life take place.
+And local islands, where the indigenous people dwell and daily life takes place.
 Which island is the finest pick for your holiday, and where will you gain the most impressions?
 Previously, the Maldives were reserved for the wealthy.
 There were just fashionable resorts in the Maldives, and they were all located on resort islands.
-And tourists have nowhere to stay on the islands where the inhabitants dwell.
-As a result, the Maldives remained a somewhat closed resort for wealthy travelers until 2008.
+Tourists had nowhere to stay on the islands where the inhabitants dwelled.
+As a result, the Maldives remained a somewhat closed resort for wealthy travellers until 2008.
 However, the country's rules have changed, and citizens of the Maldives are now permitted to operate their tourism businesses on the country's islands.
 This is how hotels and guesthouses began to sprout on uninhabited islands, lowering the cost of living in the Maldives and allowing budget travellers to explore the area.
 Before booking your holiday, check out our guide for the Best Local Islands in the Maldives.

 A Group of Solo Travellers together in the middle of the Indian Ocean